Onboarding that doesn't feel like an interview

 OpenAnimation libraries, scroll choreography, and illustration packs.

-OpenTypefaces, palettes, and icon sets worth stealing.
+OpenTypefaces, palettes, and icon sets you should use.

 OpenThe kits people actually paste into their apps.